celiovjunior/celiovjunior/README.md

 I have good skills working mostly with **Javascript** and **PHP**, and related technologies as well, such as **Typescript**, **React**, **Node**, **Laravel** and knowledge about **MVC** archtecture and **API** development.

-As a graduate in <i>Web Programming</i>, I also have knowledge about some important principles of software development, such as Objected Oriented Programming, Algorithms, System and Data Analysis, Database management and more.
+As a graduate in <i>Web Programming</i>, I also have knowledge about principles of software development, such as Objected Oriented Programming, Algorithms, System and Data Analysis, Database management and more.

 Although these are some of the hard skills I have, I'm open to learn what is necessary to deliver challeging tasks and new features. 💪💪